Behavioral Validation for Healthcare AI

 About

 My name is Alon Goldstein.
-I hold a PhD in Psychology from the Hebrew University of Jerusalem, where I studied non-conscious cognitive processes — the mental machinery that drives behavior below the level of awareness.
-That research turned out to be unusually good preparation for working with healthcare AI, which also needs to account for what patients do rather than what they say they will do.
+I hold a PhD in Psychology from the Hebrew University of Jerusalem, where I studied high-level non-conscious cognitive processes — the mental machinery that drives behavior below the level of awareness.
+That research turned out to be unusually good preparation for working with healthcare AI, which needs to account for what patients do rather than what they say they will do.

 The through-line is rigorous behavioral science applied to real products, validated against real outcomes — not frameworks that sound credible in a slide deck and dissolve on contact with patients.

 I am based in Tel Aviv.
-I work with organizations internationally.

 Selected Publications